-- Recent quarters have shown stabilisation in the Swedish and Norwegian housing markets, while prices continue to rise in Denmark and to some extent also in Finland. - In Sweden house prices declined during H2 2017 but the trend has levelled out in 2018.
-The price correction was probably due to the marked rise in new buildings as well as the FSA's additional amortization requirement (March 2018).
-Going forward we expect house prices to remain stable as mortgage rates will remain low even though we see risks on the downside. - In Norway, primarily in Oslo, house prices turned down during 2017.
+- Recent quarters have shown stabilisation in the Swedish and Norwegian housing markets, while prices continue to rise in Denmark and to some extent also in Finland. - In Sweden house prices declined during H2 2017 but the trend has levelled out in 2018, despite increased regulations which was expected to put downward pressure on house prices.
+The price correction is probably caused by the marked rise in new buildings seen in recent years.
+Going forward, largely stagnant prices are expected as mortgage rates are expected to stay low - In Norway, primarily in Oslo, house prices turned down during 2017.
 The downturn was primarily driven by stricter lending requirements introduced 1 January 2017.
-However, prices have levelled out, and even increased somewhat in Oslo.
+However, prices have levelled out, and even increased somewhat in Oslo, in recent months.
 Largely unchanged prices are forecast ahead.